OpenDreamKit/OpenDreamKit.github.io/meetings/2015-09-02-Kickoff/program.md

 # Wednesday 2015-09-02 (Proto 204)

-## 9am-10am: Coffee
+## 9am-9:45am: Coffee

+## 9:45am-10am: Welcome to Proto 204 (Ronan James)

 ## 10am-12am: Getting to know each other

 This morning session will give all participants a broad view on the project: aims, work packages, consortium.

-- Word of welcome and brief overview (Nicolas Thiéry, 10 min)
+- Word of welcome and brief overview of OpenDreamKit (Nicolas Thiéry, 10 min)

 - Consortium (45 min)